sdockray/website-spd/studies/index.md

 # Studies

+## Overview

-Studies are focused investigations that take diverse material forms—from essays and software to sculptures, performances, and recorded works—each pursuing distinct lines of inquiry through research-based practice.
-These works often exist in multiple iterations or drafts, following an experimental approach that treats each medium as a method of thinking.
-Whether taking their shape as installations, writings, or sound pieces, each study represents a committed exploration of particular questions, concepts, or phenomena encountered through sustained engagement with specific materials and histories.
-They are listed 7 year cycles:
+Studies are focused investigations that take diverse material forms—from essays and software to sculptures, performances, and recorded works—each accumulating through research-based practice.
+These works often exist in multiple iterations or drafts, following an experimental approach that treats its medium as a method of thinking.
+Whether taking their shape as installations, writings, or sound pieces, each study represents a committed, speculative exploration of particular questions, concepts, or phenomena encountered through engagement with specific materials and histories.
+They are listed 7 year cycles.

+## 7 year cycles
-## 2020-2026
+### 2020-2026
 - Here is a dataset, 2025
 - [[studies/55-falls-ambient-assisted-living|55 Falls / Ambient Assisted Living]], 2025
 - [[studies/the-politics-of-falling|The Politics of Falling]], 2025